 Be prepared for the Stokkur hot spring, which is the world’s most reliable, shooting hot water 20 meters into the air, every 4-8 minutes.
 The Great Geysir is also located here – this is the one all geysers are named after.
 It once gushed water 80m into the air regularly but it goes through periods of inactivity – and this is one of them.
 It’s not been active since 1916.

 This is Iceland’s most famous waterfall.
 It drops a whopping 32m and as you can imagine creates quite a lot of spray as it does so.
 During sunny days, it creates beautiful rainbows.
 It’s quite magical.

 Take a guided tour around the Golden Circle.

 Chloe Marie Lambden reviewed the Gray Line Iceland Golden Circle Tour on Facebook after taking the excursion with us earlier this year: “Today we visited the blue lagoon and did the golden circle express tour, both with Gray Line Iceland.
-The blue lagoon had stunning views, watching the sunrise whilst in the lagoon, all made simple by the pick up and drop off service.
-We then quickly changed coach, and went on the golden circle express tour.
+The blue lagoon had stunning views, watching the sunrise whilst in the lagoon, all made simple by the pick-up and drop-off service.
+We then quickly changed the coach and went on the golden circle express tour.
 We saw some fantastic scenery from across Iceland, although none of which would have been as good without our fabulous tour guide and driver.
 They're a credit to the company and made the experience even more enjoyable, with great knowledge to support the amazing views!”